carpentries/instructor-training/_episodes/21-carpentries.md

 Library Carpentry workshops:

-*   are aimed at people in library- and information-related roles.
+*   are aimed at people in library- and information-related roles,
 *   focus on best practices in data structure, and
 *   are modular---each Library Carpentry lesson is standalone.